ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 - [ ] Copy the starter code from here into a new, __private__ repository in your personal GitHub account.
 - [ ] Add your instructor as a collaborator.
 - [ ] Clone your new repo to your Columbus State virtual machine or personal laptop.
-- [ ] After cloning your repo, in a terminal window, change to the directory your code was cloned into (the one with this README.md file).
+- [ ] After cloning your repo, change to the directory your code was cloned into (the one with this README.md file) in a terminal window.
 - [ ] Create a new branch for your work using the command `git checkout -b homework-solution`

 ---